ElakkuvanR/fruitstore/README.md

 ## How to set this up in local ?

 * Clone the repository in your local
-* Run the ./Init.ps1 - This will install the necessary certs and adds the hosts entries
+* Run the ./Init.ps1 - This will install the necessary certs and adds the required hosts entries
 * Populate the below details in the .env file

 OrderCloudSettings_ApiUrl="https://yoursandbox-sandbox.ordercloud.io"